Residential Life

 2. Trash: As a tenant you are responsible for putting out your trash.
 Oftentimes trash is put out over the weekend causing an unnecessary eyesore and nuisance.
 The city trash ordinance stipulates that trash cannot be put out before dusk on the day preceding pickup.
 Violations of the city trash ordinance are punishable by a fine.
 Be sure to secure your trash so that it doesn’t blow away.
 Please remove trash containers from the street the same day as your pickup and as soon after the pickup as possible.
 For most students living adjacent to campus, trash pickup day is Monday.

 3. Recycling: Your landlord must provide each apartment unit with one blue bin for recycling materials.
-Your participation in recycling both on and off campus is extremely important.
+Your participation in recycling both on and off campus is important.
 Please be sure to secure your recyclables when you place them at the curb.

 5. Registering your off campus address: The University must have up to date contact information available on file.
 Please ensure that your student contact information is up to date with the University.
 Failure to do so will block your Spring Registration Process and may result in a meeting with Student Conduct.

-Please remember that the principles of the Brown University Community and the Standards of Student Conduct apply to students in their off-campus lives.
+6. Standards of Student Conduct: The principles of the Brown University Community and the Standards of Student Conduct apply to students in their off-campus lives.
 Complaints from our neighbors will result in a Providence Police and/or Brown Police response as well as consideration of University disciplinary action.

 City of Providence Move-in/Move-out Guide